This post may contain affiliate links. Please read our disclosure policy.

 - Use temperature as the guide, but cook until the short ribs are fork tender to ensure a soft bite.

 - I recommend going with a cheaper bottle of wine for this recipe.
 The main purpose of it is to add a savory richness to the broth while the alcohol content burns off.
-If you prefer to skip the wine, substitute it with beef broth.
+If you prefer to skip the wine, substitute it with more beef broth.

 Frequently Asked Questions:

-Smoked Beef Ribs
+Similar Smoked Beef Recipes:

 Smoked Short Ribs